borntofrappe/the-nature-of-code/README.md

 _Please note:_

 - the demo populates the world with one platform, but allows to include more fixed objects with mouse input.
 Drag the cursor from point to point to generate a new platform

+#### Curvy boundary

+A curved surface is introduced with a `ChainShape`.
+This particular shape accepts as argument a series of points, which are then connected to make up the object.
+Using a distribution or a trigonometric function, the effect is that the points produce the desired visual.

+_Please note_:

+- in the demo the terrain is introduced with three separate shapes.
+This is because using a single shape creates connections between the different hill tops

+#### Complex shapes

+There are at least two different approaches to building complex shapes: use a `PolygonShape`, detailing the vertices of the desired outline; fix multiple shapes to the same body.
+The second approach is the topic of the demo, and the reason the `ComplexShape` entity actually introduces two rectangle shapes.

+_Please note_:

+- in the demo I've decided to update the terrain to instead use `love.math.noise` and the connected noise function.
+This is just a matter of preference and in order to rehearse the concept of a chain shape